History of Bill Gates in Timeline

 February 2023: Dating Paula Hurd

-In February 2023, Bill Gates confirmed that he was dating Paula Hurd, the widow of former Oracle Corporation and Hewlett-Packard chief executive Mark Hurd.
+In February 2023, Bill Gates confirmed that he was dating Paula Hurd, the widow of Mark Hurd.

-May 6, 2023: Gates Delivers Commencement Address and Receives Honorary Doctorate at Northern Arizona University
+May 6, 2023: Gates Receives Honorary Doctorate from Northern Arizona University

-On May 6, 2023, Bill Gates gave a commencement address at Northern Arizona University, where he received an honorary doctorate and further discussed insights on climate change.
+On May 6, 2023, Bill Gates delivered a commencement address at Northern Arizona University, where he was awarded an honorary doctorate.
+He also shared insights on climate change.

-In 2023, Bill Gates was the interviewee in an episode of the Amol Rajan Interviews series on BBC Two, and was the subject of an episode of the UK Channel 4 series The Billionaires Who Made Our World.
+In 2023, Bill Gates was interviewed in an episode of the Amol Rajan Interviews series on BBC Two and was the subject of an episode of the UK Channel 4 series The Billionaires Who Made Our World.

 In 2023, it was reported that Jeffrey Epstein threatened to expose an alleged affair Bill Gates had with a Russian bridge player.

-October 2024: Gates Donates $50 Million to Future Forward USA Action Supporting Kamala Harris
+October 2024: Gates Donates to Future Forward USA Action

-In October 2024, The New York Times reported that Bill Gates had recently donated $50 million to Future Forward USA Action, a 501(c)(4) organization supporting Kamala Harris's 2024 presidential campaign.
-While not explicitly endorsing Harris, Gates stated, "this election is different."
+In October 2024, it was reported that Bill Gates recently donated $50 million to Future Forward USA Action, a 501(c)(4) organization supporting Kamala Harris's 2024 presidential campaign.

-In 2024, Melinda French Gates resigned from the Bill & Melinda Gates Foundation following the couple's divorce.
-The foundation was subsequently renamed, with Bill Gates as its sole chair.
+In 2024, Melinda French Gates resigned as co-chair of the Bill & Melinda Gates Foundation following the couple's divorce, and the foundation was renamed the Gates Foundation with Bill Gates as its sole chair.

 February 2025: Publication of Source Code

-In February 2025, the first of Bill Gates's planned three memoirs, titled "Source Code," was published.
+In February 2025, the first of Bill Gates's planned three memoirs, "Source Code", was published.

-As of February 17, 2025, Forbes estimated Bill Gates' net worth at US$108.8 billion, making him the 16th richest individual in the world.
+As of February 17, 2025, Bill Gates' estimated net worth stood at US$108.8 billion, making him the 16th richest individual in the world, according to Forbes.

 May 2025: Net Worth Update

-As of May 2025, according to Forbes, Bill Gates' net worth stood at US$113 billion, making him the thirteenth-richest individual in the world.
+As of May 2025, Bill Gates's net worth was reported by Forbes to be US$115.1 billion, ranking him as the thirteenth-richest individual in the world.

 In 2025, Bill Gates published the first of three planned memoirs, "Source Code: My Beginnings".